bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Install a Firewall

 1. Run `sudo pacman -S nftables` to install the firewall
-1. Run `sudo nvim /etc/nftables.conf` to edit the config to our liking and remove the part about allowing incoming SSH connections if you don't need that
+1. Run `sudo nvim /etc/nftables.conf` to edit the config to our liking (e.g., according to the [Arch Wiki](https://wiki.archlinux.org/title/nftables#Workstation))
 1. Run `sudo systemctl enable nftables.service --now` to enable the firewall

 ## Enable Time Synchronization